 Mangodi is a complete dry ingredient, so when we cook it, it puffs up nicely.
-That’s why whole mangodi is not used – they are broken into small pieces by keeping them in a zip-lock bag and beaten up slowly with rolling pin.
+That’s why whole mangodi is not used – they are broken into small pieces by keeping them in a zip-lock bag or clean kitchen towel and crushed slightly with a rolling pin.
 Take care that we don’t have to turn them into powder form; they should still be in small pieces.

-Heat one tbsp oil in cooker and add broken mangodis and shallow fry them on medium heat till they become light brown.
+Heat one tbsp oil in cooker and add broken mangodis and shallow fry them on sim heat till they become light brown.

-Again heat remaining oil in cooker and crackle mustard and cumin seeds with asafotida.
-Add onion, tomato, ginger garlic and chili paste (I omitted onion and garlic) and sauté it for 5 minutes.
+Again heat remaining oil in cooker and crackle mustard and cumin seeds with asafoetida.
+Add onion, tomato, ginger-garlic and chili paste (I omitted onion and garlic) and sauté it for 5 minutes.

 Add coriander, turmeric and chili powder and sauté till it starts leaving the oil.

 Add water and mangodi in the cooker.
 Add salt.

 Let it boil for five minutes on medium heat and in between peel, wash and cut potatoes into small pieces and add in the cooker.